julienroyd/Papernotes/notes/DynamicRoutingBetweenCapsules/DynamicRoutingBetweenCapsules.md

 # Dynamic Routing Between Capsules
 #### Sabour, Frosst, Hinton (2017)

 The authors introduce a new kind of network, currently applied to vision tasks, that is designed to overcome some difficulties met by the now dominant CNNs.
-This new architecture creates

-**Keypoints**
+## Keypoints
 * Capsules : a group of neurons whose activity vector represents the instanciation parameters of a specific type of entity.
   * Their length represents a probability that the entity exists at that spatial location.
   * Their orientation (dimensions) represent the instanciation parameters themselves.